 Murdoch has worked in the insolvency industry since 1989.
 He holds degrees in Law and ran his own legal practice for many years.
 He brings the wisdom of years to any engagement and is known for providing sound and practical advice to resolve difficult financial problems.

 Tristana completed her Bachelor of Commerce in 1994 and commenced work in the insolvency department of BDO, a medium-sized chartered accounting firm.
 While with that firm, she qualified as a chartered accountant in 1999, and subsequently spent 18 months on secondment with their Hong Kong office.
 Returning to Australia, Tristana was elevated to manager level to head a team of 6 staff.
-In 2004, she joined Jim Downey’s team as a manager.
-She has a high level of involvement with a professional discussion group within the Melbourne insolvency industry.
+She joined Jim Downey’s team in 2004 as a manager bringing her wealth of experience and exceptional problem solving skills to deliver value to all our clients.
 Tristana is a registered company liquidator and is well known and respected for her technical knowledge on complex legal problems and litigation generally.
 She maintains a high level of involvement with a professional discussion group within the insolvency industry to ensure she remains abreast of trends in the industry.

 Violeta has worked in the insolvency profession since 1987.
 Violeta’s significant knowledge of the industry and office management skills ensures that the back-office function is handled efficiently and thoroughly.
-Her interface with key staff at banks and the regulatory authorities provides the lubricant to the well-oiled machine (the firm’s admin department).
+She competently manages the firm’s financial records with complete confidentiality and integrity.
+Her professionalism and exceptional communication skills ensures all her interactions with key staff at financial institutions and regulatory authorities provide the lubricant to the well-oiled machine (the firm’s admin department).

 Maddie joined the firm in 2016 and completed her Bachelor of Business (Accounting) at LaTrobe University in 2017.
 She is enthusiastic about the insolvency profession and is rapidly learning the finer points of professional practice.

 Level 1/22 William Street,